Current Research Students

 In order to upgrade from MPhil to PhD, students should be required to:

-- submit a substantial portion of the draft thesis (usually a chapter - at least 10,000 words), to an upgrade panel for consideration;
+- submit written work - a substantial portion of the draft thesis (usually a chapter - at least 10,000 words), demonstrating capacity for PhD level writing and research, to an upgrade panel for consideration;

-- Attend an interview with the upgrade panel
+- attend an interview with an upgrade panel.

 The composition of the upgrade panel should be as follows: